5 reasons dental assistants change offices or jobs

 Escaping difficult team dynamics

 Many dental teams are close-knit and can feel like a second family for dental assistants.
 Unfortunately, this isn’t the case at every practice.
 Some offices may have interpersonal drama or colleagues who are difficult to work with.
 If these issues are making your job tougher or more stressful, it may be time to look for a new dental assisting position.
-Just over half of dental assistants who’ve changed offices in the last two years did so due to difficult team dynamics.
+One-third of dental assistants who’ve changed offices in the last year did so due to difficult team dynamics.

 Read more: 3 things great dental teams do (and 3 to avoid!)